zengkeat/Online-photo-gallery-app/README.md

 # InstaGiam

 # Introduction:
 InstaGiam is an simple mock Instagram project for web.
-It provide some simple functionality like:
+It allow users to perform some actions like:
 - Signin or signup a users
-- post, update and delete a post
+- create, update and delete a post
 - Exploring other posts or creator in the website
 - Exploring post like Trending, Fresh or Categories
 - Like and Unlike other people posts